 Various other laws and regulations intended to protect the interests of children are applicable to our businesses, including measures designed to protect the privacy of minors online.
 The Children's Online Privacy Protection Act ("COPPA") limits the collection of personal information online from children under 13 years of age by operators of websites or online services.
-In September 2011, the FTC proposed to modify and update its regulations implementing the law, which, if adopted, could impose restrictions on the technical operations of our children-targeted websites and digital services and on the types of permissible children-targeted marketing.
+In September 2011, the FTC proposed to modify and update its regulations implementing the law, and in August 2012, the FTC proposed additional revisions to certain definitions to clarify the scope of the regulations in an effort to further strengthen such protections.
+If the proposed modifications are adopted, they could impose restrictions on the technical operations of our children-targeted websites and digital services, and on our teen and general audience websites that draw a disproportionate number of children users, and on the types of permissible children-targeted marketing.
 State and federal policymakers are also considering regulatory and legislative methods to protect consumer privacy on the Internet, and these efforts have focused particular attention on the vulnerabilities of children and teens.